 The person who is responsible for the crash must have money to pay.
 That usually means that the person causing the crash has good insurance coverage.
 However, even if the person causing the crash does not have insurance coverage, you might still have a good case.
 If you have been smart and purchased uninsured and underinsured vehicle insurance coverage, you may still have a good case because your car insurance will probably cover your bicycle crash.
 Even if there is no insurance coverage a good Salt Lake City bicycle accident attorney will have the means to investigate to see if the person who caused the crash has any assets that might be seized to make payment.

 If you need help in your bicycle accident case we are ready to provide you the assistance you need.
 Remember – there is never any fee until we get money for you.
-Call George Tait Law for a free consultation at 801-487-6454 or toll free at 800-953-4811.
-You can also fill out the e-mail form and we will contact you as soon as possible.
+Call George Tait Law for a free consultation at (801) 487-6454 or toll-free at (855) 207-6118.
+You can also fill out the contact form and we will contact you as soon as possible.